davecthomas/llm_local_context/README.md

 - The script checks each file in the directory to determine if it's a text file.
 - Binary files (or files that can't be decoded as UTF-8) are automatically skipped.
 - The contents of all text files are concatenated and written to `all_text_files.txt` in a readable format, with clear separation between the content of each file.
+It is also dropped into your clipboard.

 ## Use Case